Land Use Regulations

 The Land Use Code is a set of regulations that guide how property is used and developed in Delta County.
 The purpose of the Land Use Code is to protect landowner rights while also looking out for overall community interests.

-STEP 3: SUBMIT APPLICATION.
-Submit completed forms with information as required in the checklists and fees.
+STEP 3: COMPLETE APPLICATION.
+Submit completed forms with information and fees as required in the letter noted in Step 2.
 Staff will review to assess if the package is complete.
-If the application is incomplete, a letter identifying materials required will be sent, and the application placed on hold until that information is provided.
+If the application is incomplete, a letter identifying materials required will be sent or the application will be returned.
+No work will occur on an application until all required information is provided.
 A complete application proceeds to Step 4.

 Master Plans provide policies guiding growth and development for the unincorporated areas of Delta County.
 They provide a policy direction for decisions about the economy, land use, housing, transportation, and community facilities establishing a foundation for land use regulations.